nautechsystems/nautilus_trader/docs/user_guide/orders.md

 A _Limit-If_Touched_ order is a conditional order which once triggered will immediately place a _Limit_ order at the specified price.

-In the following example we create a _Stop-Limit_ order to BUY 5 BTCUSDT-PERP Perpetual Futures contracts at a limit price of 30_100 USDT once the market hits the trigger price of 30_150 USDT on the Binance Futures exchange, active until midday 6th June, 2022 (UTC):
+In the following example we create a _Stop-Limit_ order to BUY 5 BTCUSDT-PERP Perpetual Futures contracts on the Binance Futures exchange at a limit price of 30_100 USDT (once the market hits the trigger price of 30_150 USDT), active until midday 6th June, 2022 (UTC):

 ```python
 order: StopLimitOrder = self.order_factory.limit_if_touched(